aixoss/aix-puppet/README.md

    /etc/puppetlabs/code/environments/production/modules/aixautomation, and all relative paths in this README are relative to /etc/puppetlabs/code/environments/production/modules/aixautomation.<br>
-  The aixautomation module generates all outputs under this directory, except downloads of updates and ifixes which are performed under 'root' directories mentionned into ./manifests/init.pp file, (ou have one 'root' parameter for 'download' and one 'root' directory for 'fix').
+  The aixautomation module generates all outputs under this directory, except downloads of updates and ifixes which are performed under 'root' directories mentioned into ./manifests/init.pp file, (ou have one 'root' parameter for 'download' and one 'root' directory for 'fix').

 ### Command line
-  You can test your ./manifests/init.pp manifest by using following command lines :<br>
+  You can test ./manifests/init.pp manifest by using following command lines :<br>
         puppet apply --noop --modulepath=/etc/puppetlabs/code/environments/production/modules \
           -e "include aixautomation"<br>
      or apply it without debug messages : <br>